kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-Getting-Started.md

 ```
 ![settings.gradle](./images/settings.gradle.png)

-syncronize project with updated gradle
+3. Synchronize the project with the updated gradle:
 ![SyncProjectWithGradleProject](./images/SyncProjectWithGradleProject.png)

 3. Make sure that you cloned the ```player-sdk-native-android``` project to the same folder of your project; if you prefer to clone it in another location, remember to update the ```settings.gradle``` with the relevant path.